·

 MyCharge Adventure power bank (and my daypack in the back!).

-Your smartphone is your best friend when traveling—it’s your map, camera, translator, and guidebook all in one.
-But nothing kills the mood like a dead battery when you’re trying to find your way back to your hotel after a long day of sightseeing.
+My smartphone is your best friend when traveling—it’s my map, camera, translator, and guidebook all in one.
+But nothing kills the mood like a dead battery when I’m trying to find my way back to my hotel after a long day of sightseeing.

 Related: The Ultimate Tech Guide for Full-Time Travelers